Illinois Medical Marijuana Card

 • Has a bona fide healthcare practitioner-patient relationship with the individual to be certified

 You do not have to pay the physician to obtain the written medical cannabis certification.
 However, the physician may charge a consultation fee for a physical examination to verify that you suffer from one of the debilitating conditions approved for medical marijuana in Illinois.
-The Illinois Department of Health does not publish or maintain a list of health care practitioners who issue medical cannabis certifications.
+The Illinois Department of Health does not publish or maintain a list of healthcare practitioners who issue medical cannabis certifications.

 Note that veterans receiving health care at Veterans Affairs (VA) establishments and who wish to get medical marijuana do not need to provide written physician recommendations for medical marijuana.
 However, they must provide their medical records from the attending VA establishments for the past 12 months when applying for medical marijuana cards under the Illinois MCPP.

-Can a Minor Get a Medical Marijuana Card in Illinois?
+Can A Minor Get A Medical Marijuana Card In Illinois?

 Yes.
 Patients under the age of 18 can legally obtain and use medical marijuana if they have been diagnosed and certified as suffering from any debilitating medical condition approved for medical marijuana.
 Public Act 98-0775 became effective on January 1, 2015, and permits qualifying minor patients suffering from seizures to obtain medical marijuana cards.